How to Be a Startup Advisor (Without Doing More Harm Than Good)

 Your aim should be to make the short list of people the CEO or founders call when they’re feeling alone on the journey.

-You can get there by ensuring you’re showing up with clear headspace for your time with the company and making sure that you’re focusing your effort on deeply listening to what they share.
+You get there by showing up with clear headspace and listening deeply.
 Seek to understand more than to be understood.
-Listen 3-5x more than you speak.
+A good rule: listen 3x more than you speak.

 The importance of clarity